 One of the benefits of Warm Springs is that there is very little traffic.
 The average commute to work is 18.91 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The percentage of adults in Warm Springs with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.71% of adults in Warm Springs have a bachelor's degree or advanced degree.
+The citizens of Warm Springs are slightly less educated than the national average of 21.84% for the average city or town: 15.71% of adults in Warm Springs have a bachelor's degree or advanced degree

 The per capita income in Warm Springs in 2022 was $24,077, which is low income relative to Oregon and the nation.
 This equates to an annual income of $96,308 for a family of four.
 However, Warm Springs contains both very wealthy and poor people as well.